-Disclose whether the issuer has adopted a written policy relating to the identification and nomination of women directors.
-If such a policy has been adopted, disclose a short summary of its objectives and key provisions, the measures taken to ensure that it has been successfully implemented, annual and cumulative progress by the issuer in achieving the objectives of the policy, and whether and, if so, how the board or its nominating committee measures the effectiveness of the policy.
+Disclose whether the issuer has adopted a written policy relating to the identification and nomination of members of designated groups as directors.
+If such a policy has been adopted, disclose a short summary of its objectives and key provisions, the measures taken to ensure that it has been effectively implemented, annual and cumulative progress by the issuer in achieving the objectives of the policy, and whether and, if so, how the board or its nominating committee measures the effectiveness of the policy.
 If no such policy has been adopted by the issuer, disclose why it has not done so.